-- 1. The form of the original heritage building shall be considered in the design of a new addition. - 2.
-The attached addition shall in no way dominate the street presence of the heritage building nor detract from any of its important historical features. - 3.
-Additions to heritage buildings on corner lots shall be designed to present a heritage-friendly face to the flanking street. - 4.
-For properties on Woodbine Avenue, large additions facing the flanking street or the street behind should be designed to read as a separate building, with a lower linking element to the heritage building in front.
+- 1. The form of the original heritage building should be considered in the design of a new addition. - 2.
+The attached addition should in no way dominate the street presence of the heritage building nor detract from any of its important historical features.